Nuung/all-about-javascript/README.md

 [![GitHub stars](https://img.shields.io/github/stars/Nuung/vanilla-javascript)](https://github.com/Nuung/vanilla-javascript/stargazers)
 </div>

-# JS Basics - Vanilla Javasciprt
+# JS Basics - ALL about Javascript

-> Repository for the JS-Basics Nomad Academy Course.
-Cloning a Productivity App with VanillaJS </br>
+> Study space for all about javascript based on ES6</br>
-> And study space for javascript based on ES6
+> And Repository for the JS-Basics Nomad Academy Course.
+Cloning a Productivity App with VanillaJS

 ###